DLR-RM/stable-baselines3/docs/guide/rl_tips.md

 To accelerate training, you can also take a look at [SBX], which is SB3 + Jax, it has less features than SB3 but can be up to 20x faster than SB3 PyTorch thanks to JIT compilation of the gradient update.

-In sparse reward settings, we either recommend using either dedicated methods like HER (see below) or population-based algorithms like ARS (available in our [contrib repo](sb3_contrib.md).
+In sparse reward settings, we recommend using dedicated methods like HER (see below) or population-based algorithms like ARS (available in our [contrib repo](sb3_contrib.md).

 To sum up: